-- In a second step, checks were conducted comparing sets of three family relationships for plausibility.
-The following provides an example of a relationship structure that would be classified as implausible: individual A is individual B's spouse.
+- Comparison of relationships within the household: In a second step, checks were conducted comparing sets of three family relationships for plausibility.
+The following provides an example of a relationship structure that would be classified as implausible: individual A is individual Bs spouse.
 Individual A is the biological parent of individual C. Individual C is a sibling of individual B. If such a combination or similarly implausible combination of relationships was identified, an attempt was made to make the relationship plausible based on the household context.
 In the case described, the relationship data were corrected by coding individual C as a child of individual B, whose status was not specified.
-The aim was to correct as many of the implausible entries as possible because a plausible and complete set of relationships is necessary to generate the benefit unit. - In addition, the spell datasets were subjected to a number of plausibility checks, as detailed in Chapters 5.6 through 5.8.
+The aim was to correct as many of the implausible entries as possible because a plausible and complete set of relationships is necessary to generate the benefit unit. - Plausibility check of spell datasets: In addition, the spell datasets were subjected to a number of plausibility checks, as detailed in Chapters 5.6 through 5.8.

-5.4 Retroactive changes in waves 1 to 12
+5.4 Retroactive changes in waves 1 to 13

-During the data preparation process for the scientific use file for wave 13, some changes were also made to the waves that had already been delivered.
-These changes included corrections of errors that were detected after the completion of the scientific use file of wave 12.
-The corrected data can now be used in the SUF datasets of the current wave, wave 13.
-The following five tables provide an overview of the retroactive changes to the delivered waves of PASS.
+During the data preparation process for the scientific use file for wave 14, some changes were also made to the waves that had already been delivered.
+These changes included corrections of errors that were detected after the completion of the scientific use file of wave 13.
+The corrected data can now be used in the SUF datasets of the current wave, wave 14.
+The following five tables provide an overview of the retroactive changes to the delivered waves of PASS40.

-&lt;sup>35 Adjustments to value or variable labels are only considered here if this changes the interpretation of variables or values.
+40 Adjustments to value or variable labels are only considered here if this changes the interpretation of variables or values.